-- a) each appliance is permanently connected to the fixed wiring; - all Controlled Load circuits originate at the meter board and are controlled by Endeavour Energy's equipment or a Meter Provider's equipment that has the approval of the General Manager - Asset Management so that supply is available during specified Controlled Load hours; and - c) for pool heating, the equipment rating shall not exceed 520 watts per square metre of the water surface, unless approved by the General Manager Asset Management.
+- a) each appliance is permanently connected to the fixed wiring; - b) all Controlled Load circuits originate at the meter board and are controlled by Endeavour Energy's equipment or a Meter Provider's equipment that has the approval of the Head of Asset Planning and Performance so that supply is available during specified Controlled Load hours; and - c) for pool heating, the equipment rating shall not exceed 520 watts per square metre of the water surface, unless approved by the Head of Asset Planning and Performance.

-1.9.1.3.
+9.1.3.
 Noise Control